Motivic cohomology of cyclic coverings: Introduction

 We primarily study the motivic cohomology groups of the variety $Y_{s}$ with coefficients in a commutative ring $R$ such that $s \in R^{\times}$ and the integral motivic cohomology groups tensored with $R$.
 For this purpose, we first focus on the induced morphism $Y_{s} \setminus F \rightarrow X \setminus F_{0}$; by abuse of notation, we also denote this morphism by $\varphi_s$.
 This induced morphism is a finite {\'e}tale Galois cover whose Galois group is the group $\mu_{s}(k)$ of $s$th roots of unity.
-We first prove that $\varphi_{s}$ induces an isomorphism ${H^{p,q}(Y_s \setminus F,R)}^{\mu_s (k)} \cong H^{p,q}(X \setminus F_{0},R)$ (cf. Corollary \ref{FixedSubgroup}).
-Here ${H^{p,q}(Y_s \setminus F,R)}^{\mu_s (k)}$ denotes the subgroup of elements in $H^{p,q}(Y_s \setminus F,R)$ fixed by the Galois action.
-Motivated by this first result, we further investigate under which circumstances the Galois action on $H^{p,q}(Y_s \setminus F,R)$ is in fact trivial.
-While we are able to prove a general result on motivic cohomology groups (cf. Theorem \ref{Ind-Thm}) and, in particular, some results on the motivic cohomology groups of $Y_s$ with $\mathbb{Z}/n\mathbb{Z}$-coefficients for $n \geq 1$ (cf. Corollary \ref{FiniteCoefficients}), the main results proven in this paper concern the Chow groups of a cyclic covering (cf. Theorem \ref{Chow}):\\
+Motivated by this, we then study the maps on motivic cohomology groups induced by finite {\'e}tale Galois covers.
+For a finite {\'e}tale Galois cover $\varphi: U \rightarrow V$ between smooth $k$-varieties with Galois group $G$ and of degree $s = |G|$, we prove that $\varphi$ induces an isomorphism ${H^{p,q}(U,R)}^{G} \cong H^{p,q}(V,R)$ whenever $s \in R^{\times}$ (cf. Corollary \ref{FixedSubgroup}).
+Here ${H^{p,q}(U,R)}^{G}$ denotes the subgroup of elements in $H^{p,q}(U,R)$ fixed by the Galois action of $G$.
+This result applies in particular to the morphism $\varphi_{s}: Y_{s} \setminus F \rightarrow X \setminus F_{0}$.
+Motivated by this, we further investigate under which circumstances the Galois action on $H^{p,q}(Y_s \setminus F,R)$ is in fact trivial.
+While we are able to prove a general result on motivic cohomology groups (cf. Theorem \ref{Ind-Thm}) and, in particular, some results on the motivic cohomology groups of $Y_s$ with $\mathbb{Z}/n\mathbb{Z}$-coefficients for $n \geq 1$ (cf. Corollary \ref{FiniteCoefficients}), the main results proven in this paper concern the Chow groups of a cyclic covering (cf. Theorem \ref{Chow}):